GENERAL MORPHOLOGY

 • Decision making

-• Autonomous and team-work
+• Autonomous work

-• Criticism and self-criticism practice
+• Exercise criticism and self-criticism

-• Promotion of free, creative, and inductive reasoning
+• Promoting free, creative, and inductive thinking

 Course URL :http://eclass.uth.gr/eclass/courses/MED_U_136